 What is a Gift with reservation?

 If you retain a benefit in the asset gifted, then this would be treated as a gift with reservation unless market consideration is paid for its use.
 For example, if you were to give the house in which you were living to your children but continued to live there without paying a market rent and covering the usual expenses incurred by a tenant, it would be a gift with reservation.
 Gifts with reservation fall back into the transferor’s estate on death even if he/she survives for more than 7 years although it would be the value at the date of the gift rather than at the date of death.

 What is a chargeable transfer?

-A chargeable transfer is a transfer which does not qualify as a PET.
+A chargeable transfer is a transfer which does not qualify as a Potentially Exempt Transfer (PET).
 The main examples are a transfer into a relevant property trust or a transfer to a company.

 Is there Inheritance Tax to pay on Death?